qgp-w4rhead/CashEndar/gameplan.md

 - [x] Tumbler-icon doesn't work on Inventory Tracker (doesn't go 90 degree like the other ones)
 - [X] Resupply button doesn't resupply anymore

+- [X] Instead of using addForm.itemSizeUnit & addForm.portionUnit :

+- We can join them together, using the collection of units from portionUnit which is more extensive and using the name "itemSizeUnit" which is more descriptive (better code)

+- We can then display the unit selected in "addForm.itemSizeUnit" instead of having 2 unit selection field.
+Similar to the following example : <span class="unit-display">{{ addForm.depletionUnit }}s</span>

+- [ ] Performance issue with Settings menu second layer.